Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

 For the Three-obj case, most techniques found a Pareto-optimal point (C\_metric $\ne 0.0$) except PEARL-e (\code{cos}).
 Nevertheless again, the PEARL-NdS (\code{crowding}) approach performs better in terms of HV as seen in Table \ref{tab:fullmultiobjFOMsthreeobj}.
-The high HV for the PEARL-NdS (\code{crowding}) technique is also illustrated by Figure \ref{fig:fomsunconstrained3d}.
-There, we observe a significant variance in the objective space explored when using the latter method, while PEARL-\code{$\epsilon$} exacerbate a very low one, resulting in solutions that are concentrated around relatively high $L_C$, intermediate $F_{\Delta h}$ and average enrichment.
-The PEARL-\code{$\epsilon$}-based approach outperforms the other algorithms in terms of GD, $I_{\epsilon}^+$, $I_C$ and C\_metric but exacerbates a very poor HV.
+The high HV for the PEARL-NdS (\code{crowding}) technique is also illustrated by Figures \ref{fig:fomsunconstrained3d}.(c) to \ref{fig:fomsunconstrained3d}.(e).
+There, we observe a significant variance in the objective space explored when using the latter method, while PEARL-\code{$\epsilon$} and PEARL-e exacerbate a very low one.
+Although the $\sigma$ (i.e., extent of the lighter area) over time steps is large, the mean value does not vary substantially and it resulted in solutions that are concentrated around relatively high $L_C$, intermediate $F_{\Delta h}$ and average enrichment.
+The PEARL-\code{$\epsilon$}-based approach outperforms the other algorithms in terms of GD, $I_{\epsilon}^+$, $I_C$ and C\_metric but exacerbates a very poor HV, IGD, and IGD$^{+}$.
 The latter has found lots of high-quality points (high $I_C$ equal to 1755 which is the highest) but these points are highly localized, as corroborated by the high IGD.
-This underscores the importance of employing multiple multi-objective metrics when analyzing the performance of the algorithms.
+Additionally, The SO-based approach (here NSGA-III) only outperforms PEARL on the IGD$^{+}$.
+This underscores again the importance of employing multiple multi-objective metrics when analyzing the performance of the algorithms \cite{ishibuchi2016sensitivity,seurin2024assessment}.

 Furthermore, it's worth noting that in PEARL-NdS (\code{crowding}) and PEARL-$\epsilon$, the agents prioritize minimizing low enrichment as their first objective.
 This choice may be explained by the fact that average enrichment is relatively easier to correlate, as it is derived from altering the composition of the FAs selected to fill a pattern.
 PEARL-NdS and PEARL-\code{$\epsilon$} are ranking strategies and are seeking solutions of higher rank, ones that dominates others, while PEARL-e is based on the magnitude of the objectives.
 Looking for lower enrichment will provide the sought after higher ranking.
 Conversely, achieving higher $L_C$ and lower $F_{\Delta h}$ values is more complex and depends not only on the composition of the chosen FAs but also on the core's arrangement.
 If we focus on the PEARL-NdS (\code{crowding}) approach, we observe that the algorithm starts to optimize the other two FOMs after about 50 generations or 25,000 samples.
 Moreover, the $L_C$ increases more smoothly, which might be due to the fact that there is an almost perfect linear relationship between $L_C$ and the average enrichment, hence it is easier to optimize it compared to $F_{\Delta h}$.
 For high $F_{\Delta h}$, the trade-off with $L_C$ does not fully appear.
 On top of that, it is very interesting to note that $L_C$ and the average enrichment are nearly perfectly correlated negatively, hence it might be very hard to optimize both at the same time.
 However, the agents of PEARL-NdS (\code{crowding}) traverse the objective space one objective after the other, resulting in a very high HV compared to the other methods.